The hamlet doubt of the knifemaker par excellence of..

 Again, depending on your lens, change the instrumentation to sharpen the knife.

-As you know there are many methods of sharpening but if you have to sharpen one that you have done you adapt with what you have, if you do custom knives you have the sander with the appropriate tapes (grain 400 can fit), stones, Lansky, etc. until you get to tools like the Tormek Mole.
+As you know there are many sharpening methods but if you have to sharpen one that you have done you adapt with what you have, if you make custom knives you have the sanding machine with the appropriate tapes (grain 400 can be fine), the stones, Lansky,etc. up to tools such as Tormek Mole.

 Clearly if you have cheap availability or want to achieve certain qualities you can also take more “sophisticated” sharpening systems or stones of different grains of quality but if you make a few knives you have to evaluate whether it is worth investing this money in tools more than quality for sharpening.